 The OAS Recipe product provides data transfer from databases to Industry 4.0 data.
 The data target can be from local or remote OAS Services of Tag Parameter Values.
 The execution can be continuous up to 1 second speed, event driven from a Tag Parameter value, or at a specific time of day.

-The database providers can be SQL Server, SQL Server Desktop (MSDE), Access, Oracle, mySQL, or ODBC.
+The database providers can be SQL Server, Access, Oracle, mySQL, PostgreSQL, Cassandra, or MongoDB.

 There are three (3) basic table structures that can be used as a data source:

 - Multiple Records allows you to define one column for the target Open Automation Software Tag names and one column containing the values to write.